wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 HTML is getting more and more semantic it seems.
 I am seriously wondering what this means for building things like a blog, like this one here.
 It becomes more and more reasonable to write pure HTML, instead of markdown, doesn't it?
+Maybe I am just late and just learned about some HTML elements now.
+What a shame.

 [On MDN it is described like this](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dfn):
 > The HTML Definition element (`<dfn>`) is used to indicate the term being defined within the context of a definition phrase or sentence.